Lansarbac2020/face_recognition_python/README.md

    ```

 ## Configuration
-- Modify the database connection settings in `config.py` to match your environment.
+- Modify the database connection settings in `main.py` and `env` file to match your environment.
 - Adjust face recognition parameters in `config.py` for optimal performance.

 ## Contributing